-The innate immune system has a number of first line barriers to infection that are in place to prevent the entry and growth of pathogens.
+The innate immune system has several first-line barriers to infection, preventing the entry and growth of pathogens.

-This article shall consider the physical, physiological, chemical and biological barriers that perform this role, as well as clinical conditions that may result from their failure.
+This article discusses the physical, physiological, chemical, and biological barriers and clinical conditions that may result from their failure.

 Physical Barriers

-These barriers provide a physical block against pathogens from entering the immune system.
-The largest barrier comprises of the skin, which has a large surface area and covers the majority of the external surfaces of the body.
+These barriers provide a physical block against pathogens.
+The largest barrier comprises the skin, which has a large surface area and covers most of the body’s external surfaces. superficially, the skin has multiple layers of dead, keratinised epithelium which is continuously sloughed off, facilitating the removal of any adherent microbes.

-The final physical barrier of the innate system is the bronchial cilia.
-These cells form a mucociliary escalator which allows gradual removal of pathogens from the respiratory system.
+Another physical barrier of the innate system is the bronchial cilia.
+These cells form the mucociliary escalator, which allows the gradual removal of pathogens from the respiratory system.

 Physiological Barriers

-The physiological barriers of the body are processes that occur in response to pathogens in order to remove them from the system and vary depending on the location and situation.
+The physiological barriers of the body are processes that occur in response to pathogens to remove them from the system and vary depending on location and situation.
 The main physiological barriers are:

 - Diarrhoea